polyaxon/polyaxon/docs/integrations/amazon-ses.md

 ---
 title: "Amazon SES"
+meta_title: "Amazon SES"
-meta_description: "How to receive notifications from Polyaxon directly to your email using Amazon SES."
-custom_excerpt: "Get email notifications when an experiment, job, build is finished using Amazon SES so everyone that your team stays in sync."
+meta_description: "How to receive notifications from Polyaxon directly to your email using Amazon SES.
+Get email notifications when an experiment, job, build is finished using Amazon SES so everyone that your team stays in sync."
+custom_excerpt: "Amazon Simple Email Service (Amazon SES) is a cloud-based email sending service designed to help digital marketers and application developers send marketing, notification, and transactional emails.
+It is a reliable, cost-effective service for businesses of all sizes that use email to keep in contact with their customers."
 image: "../../content/images/integrations/amazon-ses.png"
 author:
   name: "Polyaxon"